Dog Training Nonsense Promoted by Ignorant Media

 - Simply because it is fun or self-reinforcing

-Dogs are not pack animals.
+Dogs are not carnivores, pack animals or wolves.
 Being the dogs “master” and “the leader of the pack” is as outdated as his dog training and behavior modification advice.
-It sounds as if Stanley has been taught by uneducated Cesar Millan.
+It sounds as if Coren has been taught by uneducated Television Reality show hosts.
 Drawing behavior parallels and concocting advice on how to interact with your domesticated pet dog from captive or wild canids or wolves is incorrect and ill-advised.
-Research shows that the behavior comparisons are moot, anthropomorphic, inappropriate and inaccurate.
+Research shows that the behavior comparisons are moot, overly anthropomorphic, inappropriate and inaccurate.

-The sad advice continues stating when you say a “loud no” it sounds like a dog bark to your dog.
+The sad advice continues as he states when you say a “loud no” it sounds like a dog bark to your dog.
 What?!
-And goes on to advocate “commanding a dog dozens of times at a lower tone” (that must not sound like a dog bark to Stanley) and promoting “a softer forcing of the dog’s mouth shut” is the correct way to handle a dog behavior problem.
+And goes on to advocate “commanding a dog dozens of times at a lower tone” (that must not sound like a dog bark to Coren) and promoting “a softer forcing of the dog’s mouth shut” is the correct way to handle a dog behavior problem.
 Essentially arguing in degrees but decrying absolutes.
-According to Stanley a degree louder or harder is just horribly wrong but quieter and softer is just right and how to do it.
+According to Coren a punisher/aversive degree louder or harder is just horribly wrong but quieter and softer is just right and how to do it.
 All are equally absurd, ineffective and unnecessary.

 Dogs Are Individuals